Lead Opinion

 I begin with the full text of the fiduciary exception to the statutory definition of “debt collector”:

-The term [debt collector] does not include—
+The term [debt collector] does not include^—

-asserted to be owed or due another to the extent such activity (i) is incidental to a bona fide fiduciary obligation or a bona fide escrow arrangement.
+(F) any person collecting or attempting to collect any debt owed or due or*380 asserted to be owed or due another to the extent such activity (I) is incidental to a bona fide fiduciary obligation or a bona fide escrow arrangement,

-The legislative history of the fiduciary exception further erodes the majority reasoning.
-It shows that the original House version of the bill did not include the exception for fiduciariеs.
+The legislative history of the fiduciary exception further erodes -the majority reasoning.
+It shows that the original House version of the bill did not include the exception for fiduciaries.
 See H.R.Rep.
 No. 95-131, at 4, 11, 17-18 (Mar.
 29, 1977).
 Only later did the Senate add it.
 See 123 Cong.
 Rec. at 27384 (Aug.
 5, 1977) (text of Senate version); see also id. at 28109-13 (House adopting Senate amendments).
 So including the exception within the statute was a deliberate act.
 Moreover, the Senate committee report explained the purpose of the amendment:

 [T]he committee does not intend the definition [of debt collector] to cover the activities of trust departments, escrow companies, or other bona fide fiduciaries.
 (Italics added.)